 Off white dress/toga.
 Sleeveless, one shoulder top.
 The shoulder strap is connected by velcro and the entire neckline is lined with a gold and white Greek Key.
 At the waist there are three belt loops, two on the side and one in the front.
-The skirt has a slight flair to it and about seven and a half inches from the bottom is a strip of the gold and white Greek Key.
+The skirt has a slight flair to it and the very bottom of the skirt is trimmed with the gold and white Greek Key.
+There is some staining on the skirt.